Embattled Rep. John Thompson defends conduct in traffic stop

 House Democrats expelled Thompson from their caucus last fall amid old domestic abuse accusations and questions about whether he really lived in his east side district.
 Those allegations, which he denied, surfaced after Thompson accused a St. Paul officer of racially profiling him during a traffic stop in which he was ticketed for driving on a suspended Wisconsin license.

 Thompson rejected calls at the time from top Democrats, including Gov. Tim Walz, that he resign, and remained in office as an independent.
-He lost a bid in March for the Democratic endorsement in his district to former Liz Lee, a former staffer for U.S. Sen. Amy Klobuchar and then-U.S. Rep. Keith Ellison, but has said he is running for re-election anyway.
+He lost a bid in March for the Democratic endorsement in his district to former Liz Lee, a former staffer for U.S. Sen. Amy Klobuchar and then-U.S. Rep. Keith Ellison, but has said he is running for reelection anyway.

-Thompson became an activist after his friend, Philando Castile, was k illed by a suburban police officer during a traffic stop in 2016.
+Thompson became an activist after his friend, Philando Castile, was killed by a suburban police officer during a traffic stop in 2016.
 As a legislator, he has campaigned for a ban on pretextual stops for minor offenses and other police accountability measures, including a bill to speed up the release of police body camera videos.

 The Minnesota Police and Peace Officers Association urged Thompson to allow police to release body camera video of the Sunday’s incident, which requires his consent under current state law.